privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ### Sell-side platform (SSP) system

-The following are the FLEDGE services that are to be operated by an SSP, also referred to as a seller.
+The following are the FLEDGE services that are to be operated by an SSP, also referred to as a Seller.
 Server instances are deployed so that they are co-located in a data center within a cloud region.

 #### SellerFrontEnd service

 The `SellerFrontEnd` service orchestrates calls to other adtechs.
-For a single-seller auction, this service sends requests to DSPs participating in the auction for bidding.
+For a single seller auction, this service sends requests to DSPs participating in the auction for bidding.
 This service also fetches real-time seller signals and adtech proprietary code required for the auction.